 - One should acknowledge reliance upon the actual source from which cited information was obtained.
 For example, a writer should not reproduce a quotation from a book review and indicate that the quotation was obtained from the book itself.

 - Students who attempt to alter and resubmit returned academic work with intent to defraud the faculty member will be in violation of this section.
 For example, a student may not change an answer on a returned exam and then claim that they deserve additional credit.

 Facilitating Academic Dishonesty

 Intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty.
-Comments: For example, one who knowingly allowed another to copy from his or her paper during an examination would be in violation of this section.
+Comments: For example, students who knowingly allowed another to copy from their paper during an examination would be in violation of this section.

 Intentionally or knowingly representing the words, ideas or work of another as one’s own in any academic exercise.
 Comments:

 - Direct Quotation: Every direct quotation must be identified by quotation marks, by appropriate indentation or by other means of identification and must be promptly cited in a footnote.
 Proper footnote style for any academic department is outlined by the “MLA Style Sheet” or K. L. Turabian’s A Manual for Writers of Term Papers, Theses and Dissertations.
 These and similar publications are available in the Matador Bookstore and at the reference desk of the University Library.